- Home

 - Behavioral and Social Science in Dentistry

-These courses are taught in an interdisciplinary format to residents in RSDM’s Advanced Specialty Education programs in Endodontics, Orofacial Pain, Pediatric Dentistry, Periodontics, and Prosthodontics, as well as students in RSDM’s Masters programs.
+These courses are taught in an interdisciplinary format to residents in RSDM’s Advanced Dental Education programs in Endodontics, Orofacial Pain, Pediatric Dentistry, Periodontics, and Prosthodontics, as well as students in RSDM’s Masters programs.
 This didactic instruction occurs in a weekly two-hour seminar.

 -